 Dr. Andrea Despot, Chief Executive Officer, Foundation EVZ: “Anyone who critically examines the disenfranchisement, persecution and extermination perpetrated by the National Socialists is more aware of discrimination today.
 Teaching history boosts solidarity and democracy.
 Young people want to understand and learn, not just be entertained.
 We need interactive and participatory initiatives for history education – both inside and outside of school.”

-The Augen auf [Eyes open] Cinema Day is conceived and realized by the Foundation Remembrance, Responsibility and Future and the agency Jetzt & Morgen.
-VISION KINO, Network for Film and Media Competence, will provide educational support for the Cinema Day.
+The Augen auf [Eyes open] Cinema Day was conceived and is being realized by the Foundation Remembrance, Responsibility and Futureand the agency Jetzt & Morgen.
+VISION KINO, Network for Film and Media Competence, in cooperation with SchulKinoWochen provided educational support for the Cinema Day.